Juwan Howard: A Stroll Down Memory Lane

 According to his calculations, the Heat was comfortably within the confines of the salary cap:

-Riley was infuriated because he felt that Stern was allowing his dislike of the Heat organization to cloud his objectivity and fairness.
-He claimed the Heat had all of its contractual figures and movement approved over the phone by league officials and was blindsided by the announcement that Howard’s contract would be voided.
+Riley was infuriated because he felt that Stern was allowing his extreme dislike for him and the Heat organization to cloud his objectivity and fairness.
+He felt he had operated well within the rules under which all teams operate, and was shocked that Stern would retroactively reverse contractual figures that were already approved over the phone by league officials.

 “It is something that is totally surprising to me,” Riley said of the NBA charges.
 “We haven’t done anything different than any other team has in the league.
 We have not gone above or beyond creatively.”